Nomination and Election of the ANZAHPE Committee of Management

 Jill Romeo is the Executive Officer with the Australian & New Zealand Association for Health Professional Educators (ANZAHPE).
 Jill manages the administration and operations of the Association including the management of the Association’s peer reviewed journal, Focus on Health Professional Education (FoHPE).

 She works in partnership with the ANZAHPE committee of management, member committees and regional and international networks to support the goals and range of activities ANZAHPE offers.
-Jill has been in her role with ANZAHPE for over 10 years and is particularly interested in association culture, sustainability and the member experience.

-ADMINISTRATIVE ASSISTANT KENDALL MARRIOTT
+KENDALL MARRIOTT

 Kendall joined the ANZAHPE operations staff in May 2022.
-With an extensive Events and Marketing background, Kendall manages the ANZAHPE online events, marketing communications, social media, advertising, memberships and the operations of the Association’s peer reviewed journal, Focus on Health Professional Education (FoHPE).
-Kendall works in collaboration with Committee of Management directors of specific portfolios to meet the strategic needs of the association and create a greater experience for ANZAHPE's members.
+With an extensive Events and Marketing background at one of Adelaide's top Universities, Kendall now manages the ANZAHPE online events, marketing communications, social media, advertising, memberships and the operations of the Association’s peer reviewed journal, Focus on Health Professional Education (FoHPE).

 Interested in becoming a Committee of Management Member?